Understanding Your Financial Aid Award Letter

 -

-Financial need is the difference between Geneseo’s total cost of attendance and your SAI.
+Financial need is based on a calculation that will take into account Geneseo's official Cost of Attendance, other financial assistance (such as grants, loans, and scholarships), and the SAI.
 The types and amounts of aid awarded are determined by your financial need.
-We also consider other factors, such as the receipt of outside awards (outside scholarships) and federal/state/campus funding levels.
+We also consider other factors, such as the timeliness of your application, receipt of outside scholarships, and federal/state campus funding levels.

 -